AaronLaw/my-setting/Raspberry Pi setup notes.md

 2014-08-09: Initial the system with a few sys admin tools setup.
 Preparing to be a python web server next time.
 Backup as an image.
 Learning.

 2014-08-12: Install Python3.4 from source.
 Setup virtualenv & wirtualenvwrapper.

+2014-09-13: Install Mopidy.
+(One of my friends asked me about CuBox, and it's my first time to heard it on 2014-09-10.)

 ### Custom software on Pi:
 tightvncserver, vim-gtk, git,